sezaicetin/img-create/README.md

   [![Product Name Screen Shot][product-screenshot]](https://github.yazilimi.org/img-create/)
 </div>

 Thanks to the GD library, we can re-create and send image files (png, jpg, etc.) in an html page in the dimensions we need before sending them to the browser.
+When the image files to be resized are not found, the default image is created automatically.

 What are the advantages of this for us?

 * Reducing bandwidth costs
 * Performance/Speed
+* Auto Default image when file not found

 It is a great waste to view image files that are uploaded at high levels, especially by unconscious or lazy users, without rescaling.